-ED = emergency department; ICD = International Classification of Diseases; ICD-9-CM = International Classification of Diseases, 9th edition, Clinical Modification; LMP = first day of last menstrual period.
+ED = emergency department; ICD = International Classification of Diseases; ICD-9-CM = International Classification of Diseases, 9th Edition, Clinical Modification; LMP = first day of last menstrual period.

 For this study, we propose to identify migraine as described in Table 4.
-This algorithm is a variation of those by Hoffman, Xue22 and Yusuf, Chia36 that incorporates ICD-10-CM codes and new migraine-specific medications, relaxes the time interval for subsequent codes in light of the findings by Kolodner, Lipton47, and removes a nonspecific criterion that resulted in a very large prevalence.
-This algorithm is generally aligned with the algorithm proposed by Wood, Burch48 but with a broader interval for code identification and without the nonspecific criterion related to a visit to the neurologist.
+This algorithm is a variation of those by Hoffman et al. (2019) and Yusuf et al. (2018) that incorporates ICD-10-CM codes and new migraine-specific medications, relaxes the time interval for subsequent codes in light of the findings by Kolodner et al. (2004), and removes a nonspecific criterion that resulted in a very large prevalence.
+This algorithm is generally aligned with the algorithm proposed by Wood et al. (2021) but with a broader interval for code identification and without the nonspecific criterion related to a visit to the neurologist.

 Item Description Algorithm elements Migraine codes ICD-10-CM: G43.xx (any code nested in G43) In the primary or another position Migraine-specific treatments Triptans, ergotamines, gepants, ditans, CGRP monoclonal antibodies (note: use of some of these treatments in a specified period determines exclusion from this study [Section 4.2.1.3]).
-Period to identify migraine codes and migraine-specific treatments Any time since Jan-2016 through the end of pregnancy (note: this requires that pregnancies have been identified before migraine is ascertained).
+Period to identify migraine codes and migraine- specific treatments Any time since Jan-2016 through the end of pregnancy (note: this requires that pregnancies have been identified before migraine is ascertained).
 The minimum period of enrollment with medical and pharmacy benefits before pregnancy is specified in Section 4.2.1.

-Table 4.
-Identification of Patients with Migraine in this Study
+Table 4.Identification of Patients with Migraine in this Study